AleComp7/VTDL---Vehicular-Channel-Model/README.md

 # VTDL---Vehicular-Channel-Model

 This repository contains the MATLAB code for the VTDL channel model and can be used to simulate multipath channels in high-mobility vehicular scenarios.

-VTDL is a tapped delay line channel model specifically designed for vehicular communication, and, despite being simple to implement, its parameters have been derived from extensive simulations of geometry-based stochastic models, including the modeling of the reflected power of multipath components through bistatic RCS.
+VTDL is a tapped delay line channel model specifically designed for vehicular communications and, despite being simple to implement, its parameters have been derived from extensive simulations of geometry-based stochastic models, considering multiple traffic scenarios and road geometries.
+The parameters used to model the reflected power of multipath components have been derived by considering the bistatic radar cross sections of the reflecting vehicles.
+Unlike independent tapped delay line models, our model tracks the correlation between reflections, particularly in the Doppler domain.
+This aspect is particularly relevant when evaluating OTFS, since its performance can be overestimated if independent paths are assumed.
+For more details please refer to our paper (see below).

-Another important feature is that, unlike independent tapped delay line models, our model tracks the correlation between reflections, particularly in the Doppler domain.
+*How to Use This Code*

 In the **VTDL** folder, you will find all the files required to implement the channel model.